Welcome to the weed atlas!

 Rumex acetosella, Red Sorrel or Sheep Sorrel

-Red Sorrel flowers are sometimes more yellow.
+Red Sorrel flowers can also be yellow.

 Rumex crispus, Curly Dock